 Linseed oil is a popular choice for use in wood.
 It’s a drying oil that creates a food-safe, plastic-like coating on the cutting board to preserve and make it easier to clean.
 Use food-grade, unboiled Linseed oil on your chopping board for best results.

 Secure your cutting board with oil once a month to preserve its shape.
 Apply the oil of your choice to the cutting board’s surface.
-Some oils, like linseed and tung oil, harden and seal the wood from the inside; others, such as walnut and mineral oil, permeate the wood’s surface.
+Some oils, like linseed and tung oil, harden and seal the wood from the inside; others, like walnut and mineral oil, permeate the wood’s surface.

 Is boiled linseed oil safe for cutting boards?

 Because of the chemical driers, boiling linseed oil should probably not be utilized for food-contact objects.
-Because it includes a molecule called erucic acid linked to cardiac problems in humans, boiled linseed oil is unsuitable for consumption.
+Because it includes a molecule called erucic acid linked to human cardiac problems, boiled linseed oil is unsuitable for consumption.

 Is boiled linseed oil food safe when dry?